samburch/edume/README.md

 The following commands are intended for a mac user.
 The project assumes that you have the latest version of `npm` and `git` installed globally in order to clone and run the project successfully.

-### Prerequisites

-The following commands are for a mac user.
-The project assumes that you have the latest version of npm and git installed globally in order to clone and run the project successfully.

 ### Installation

 1. Clone the repo